Conza Della Campania and the ancient site of Compsa was destroyed in an earthquake in 1980 and replaced with a new town

 Arsenal was a station on the Paris Métro network.
 It was closed during World War II and has remained abandoned ever since.

-The Abkhazian Railway was once a vital transport link in the breakaway republic of Abkhazia but was damaged and abandoned following a war with Georgia.
+The Abkhazian Railway was once a vital transport link in the breakaway republic of Abkhazia but was abandoned after the war with Georgia.

 The former R&H Hall buildings on Waterford’s North Quays were abandoned for many years but the area is about to get a new lease of life.

 Aldwych Tube Station opened in 1907 as a branch of the Piccadilly Line, however low numbers meant the station was never really viable.
 It closed in 1994.